bisq-network/bisq-musig/concept/tradefeepayment.md

 However, if the BM is not responsive, the trader can only use up the channel capacity for further trade fees.

+### double spend

+Since the second trader does not have the historical data of the ChannelStateTxs he has no way to see if the first trader does a double spend or not.
+Only the BM can check the correctness of the ChannelStateTxs and therefore make sure the first trader is not double spending.
+If the BM is not online, this can lead to double spends not detected immediately.
+They will be detected later on when the BM comes online, at which point he can send the funds to the DAO using the `RedirectTx`.
+The potential gain for someone to do this is low, as he gets only access to the fees and the risk of being penalized is not calculatable.
+(Unless for some reason he knows that the BM will not come online anymore.)

 ### proof of silent payment

 The second trader needs to make sure that the channel-opening transaction is correct